FlagOpen/FlagPerf/training/benchmarks/bert/README.md

 ###  模型代码来源
-PyTorch && paddle Case
+PyTorch && Paddle Case
-This repository includes software from https://github.com/mlcommons/training_results_v1.0/tree/master/NVIDIA/benchmarks/bert/implementations licensed under the Apache License 2.0.
+This repository includes software from https://github.com/mlcommons/training_results_v1.0/tree/master/NVIDIA/benchmarks/bert/implementations licensed under the Apache License, Version 2.0.

 Some of the files in this directory were modified by BAAI in 2023 to support FlagPerf.